Andrew Barclay Spurling

-Andrew Barclay Spurling (March 20, 1833 - August 22, 1906) was an officer in the Union Army.
+Andrew Barclay Spurling (March 20, 1833 - August 22, 1906) was an American officer in the Union Army.
 Serving in the American Civil War, he was awarded the Medal of Honor.
+He also worked as a merchant ship captain, sheriff, cowboy, gold prospector, businessman, and real estate investor.

 Early life

 Spurling was born March 20, 1833, in Cranberry Isles, Maine, the son of Captain Samuel L. Spurling and Abigail Hadlock.
 Both his father and grandfather were seafarers by trade.
 His grandfather, Captain Benjamin Spurling, was in the War of 1812, and spent time as a prisoner on a British man-of-war.
 Spurling's father, Captain Samuel Spurling, was master of the schooner Cashier of Cranberry Isles and had several run-ins with pirates in the Caribbean.
 On at least one occasion he was rewarded for having defeated pirates.

 Spurling attended school until the age of 12, when he became a sailor.

 Career

 Early career

 Spurling remained a sailor until the age of 18, when he moved to California to work as a miner.
 His health suffered in the mines, and within a couple of years he left mining to become a farmer, having acquired land in the San Jose valley.

 At the age of 22, Spurling returned to Maine.
 He married Harriet S. Black, granddaughter of Colonel Black who served in the War of 1812, in 1855.
 Following in his father's footsteps, Spurling became captain of a merchant vessel before joining the military in September 1861.